RIB Charter in the Solent: Frequently asked questions

 Half day charters are booked for morning, afternoon or in the summer months, early evenings.
 Timings will be 9-1 or 9.30-1.30 and then 1.30-5.30 or 2-6.
 This allows us a little time between charters to clean off the RIB.

-What happens if I'd like to keep the RIB overnight?
+What do I need to consider if I want to keep the RIB overnight?

-You won’t be insured to drive at night so she will need to be on her berth before sunset.
+You aren’t insured to drive at night, so she will need to be on her berth an hour before sunset.

 Our RIBs and skippers are based at Hamble Point Marina and 90% of our charters start and end there.